fnyaoke/News/README.md

 4.Use ./start.sh to run the project on your browser

+## LIVE LINK

+ To access app use the link 'https://newsupdat.herokuapp.com'

 ## BEHAVIOR DRIVEN DEVELOPMENT

 | GENERAL BEHAVIOR | INPUT | OUTPUT|